kintohub/kintohub-docs/docs/manage-environments.md

 1. Open a **Deployment**.

-2. Click on the **Shut Down** button displayed on top right of the page.
+2. Click on the **Shut Down** button displayed on the top right of the page.

 3. Click on **Shut Down Anyway** button displayed in the shut down pop up.